alanng10/All/Docue/a.md

 All is not Any.

-All meaning is tagged with existence of include.
+All meaning is tagged with existence of include, in relate to Any.

 All word has spell.
 The spell is: